17 Unique Strengths That Give Introverts the Upper Hand

 Unsplash

 Their observational skills and deep thinking contribute to a strong sense of empathy.
 Introverts often have an innate understanding of other people’s emotions and motivations.
-This empathy makes them excellent at navigating complex social situations and building genuine connections, despite their preference for less social interaction.
+Such profound empathy makes them excellent at navigating complex social situations and building genuine connections, despite their preference for less social interaction.

 10. They’re self-aware.